jmnolte/HCCNet/README.md

 # Detecting hepatocellular carcinoma in non-alcoholic fatty liver disease patients using deep learning based radiomics

-This repository contains the data along with the corresponding python code to reproduce all results presented in the project's preliminary [research report](https://github.com/jmnolte/thesis/tree/master/report).
+This repository contains the [data](https://github.com/jmnolte/thesis/tree/master/test_data) along with the corresponding [code](https://github.com/jmnolte/thesis/tree/master/test_scripts) to reproduce all results presented in the project's preliminary [research report](https://github.com/jmnolte/thesis/tree/master/report).
 The research report was created as part of the author's master thesis at the University of Utrecht.

 ## Abstract